bbc/html5-video-compositor/tutorial/tutorial.md

 </html>
 ```

-If that has worked successfully you should see Shia telling you "something is happening" when you press the play button.
+If that has worked successfully, pressing the play button should result in Shia telling you that "something is happening".

-The playlist object in the above code is the most basic form of playlist.
-We have an object with a property called "tracks".
+The `playlist` object in the above code is the most basic form of playlist.
+We have an object with a property called `"tracks"`.
 This is an array of arrays.
 The inner arrays are tracks, and each of these tracks gets played in parallel.
 In the above example we only have a single track.

 Each of the track arrays is a sequence of objects which represent clips from some source of media.
 We call these MediaSourceReferences.
 These must be arranged in the track array in the order in which they are to be played.